tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 // Enter the value here.
 parameters.put(PayU.PARAMETERS.VALUE, ""+value);
 // Enter the value of the IVA (Value Added Tax only valid for Colombia) of the transaction,
 // if no IVA is sent, the system applies 19% automatically.
-It can contain two decimal digits.
+Ele pode conter dois dígitos decimais.
-// Example 19000.00.
+// Exemplo 19000.00.
 In case you don't have IVA, set 0. parameters.put(PayU.PARAMETERS.TAX_VALUE, "10378");
 // Enter the value of the base value on which VAT (only valid for Colombia) is calculated.
 // In case you don't have IVA, set 0.